 The modern Turkish lira is the national currency of Turkey.
 Thanks to its fascinating history, money in Turkey has a unique story among the currencies of the world.

 Let’s take a closer look at currency in Turkey, including the famous figures who appear on its banknotes and coins.

-The Turkish Lira is the legal tender of Turkey.
-The Lira is also the official currency of the Turkish Republic of Northern Cypress.
+The lira is the legal tender of the Republic of Turkey, and you can use it everywhere in the country, from the tourist areas of Istanbul to the capital, Ankara.
+The lira is also the official currency of the Turkish Republic of Northern Cyprus.

 Interesting Facts about Turkish Money

 If you’re traveling to Turkey, intend to send money home to friends or family, or just want to know more about Turkish currency, here’s what you might not know about the lira.

 The Central Bank held a contest to design the currency symbol.

 Nearly every currency of the world has a symbol to identify it on currency exchange markets – but money in Turkey didn’t have one until 2012.
 That year, the Central Bank held a contest in which applicants could submit their entries for a new currency symbol.